 - Measuring energy in food—food calories versus energy calories

 Measuring energy in food

 Food calories are a measure of energy in food.
 One food calorie is equal to 1,000 calories, or 1 kilocalorie.
-For example, the energy in a 300-food calorie ice cream cone is about the same as the amount of electricity required to light a 100-watt incandescent light bulb for 3.5 hours.
+For example, the energy in a 300 food-calorie ice cream cone is about the same as the amount of electricity required to light a 100-watt incandescent light bulb for 3.5 hours.

 Scientific notation explained

 Scientific notation is a short-hand way of writing a number that has a lot of digits.
 For example, the number 525,000,000 could be written as 5.25E+08.
 The +08 indicates the decimal should be moved eight places to the right.
-A negative number after the E means the decimal should be moved a certain number of places to the left.
+A negative number after the E means the decimal should be moved that number of places to the left.
 For example, 5.25E-03 is the same as 0.00525.

 |Common energy units||Scientific notation|

 |gigawatthour (gWh)||1.0E+09 Watthour|

 Last updated: June 16 2023, with preliminary data for 2022.